Bachmann-Museum Bremervörde

 Regional museum

-In the Middle Ages and early modern times, Bremervörde Castle was the administrative seat of the Archbishopric of Bremen and the main residence of the powerful archbishops of Bremen.
+In the Middle Ages and early modern times, Bremervörde Castle was the administrative seat of the archbishopric of Bremen and the main residence of the powerful archbishops of Bremen.
 Over the centuries, they expanded the moated castle into a large fortified castle, which was repeatedly conquered during the Thirty Years' War (1618 - 1648).
 At the end of the 17th century, the castle and the town of Bremervörde lost their importance and the new Swedish rulers released the castle and fortifications for demolition in 1682.
 Today, only the listed museum building and the remains of the moats in the idyllic museum park are reminders of the once magnificent castle.

 Good to know